AlexisAmadei/board-game-companion/README.md

-# Secret Hitler - React App
+# Secret H - React App

 ## Overview

-This is a digital implementation of the popular board game **Secret Hitler**, built using **React**.
+This is a digital implementation of the popular board game **Secret H**, built using **React**.
 The app allows players to vote digitally instead of using physical game cards, reducing delays and improving game flow.
 The purpose of the app is NOT to replace the real game but to streamline the voting process.

 #### Create a new game at: